Operation Flavius: Civilian witnesses

 One of the first civilian witnesses was Allen Feraday, the principal scientific officer at the Royal Armaments Research and Development Establishment.
 He suggested that a remote detonator could reach from the scenes of the shootings to the car park in which Savage had left the white Renault and beyond.
 On cross-examination, he stated that the aerial on the Renault was not the type he would expect to be used for receiving a detonation signal and that the IRA had not been known to use a remote-detonated bomb without a line of sight to their target.
 The following day, "Soldier G" told the coroner that he was not an explosives expert, and that his assessment of Savage's car was based on his belief that the vehicle's aerial looked "too new".
 McGrory called Dr Michael Scott, an expert in radio-controlled detonation, who disagreed with government witnesses that a bomb at the assembly area could have been detonated from the petrol station, having conducted tests prior to testifying.
 The government responded by commissioning its own tests, which showed that radio communication between the petrol station and the car park was possible, but not guaranteed.

-Professor Alan Watson, a British forensic pathologist, carried out a post-mortem examination of the bodies.
+Alan Watson, a British forensic pathologist, carried out a post-mortem examination of the bodies.
 Watson arrived in Gibraltar the day after the shootings, by which time the bodies had been taken to the Royal Navy Hospital; he found that the bodies had been stripped of their clothing (causing difficulties in distinguishing entry and exit wounds), that the mortuary had no X-ray machine (which would have allowed Watson to track the paths of the bullets through the bodies), and that he was refused access to any other X-ray machine.
 After the professor returned to his home in Scotland, he was refused access to the results of blood tests and other evidence which had been sent for analysis and was dissatisfied with the photographs taken by the Gibraltar Police photographer who had assisted him.
 At the inquest, McGrory questioned the lack of assistance given to the pathologist, which Watson told him was "a puzzle".